gerryw1389/gerryw1389.github.io/_posts/2016-06-04-use-ps-to-backup-to-amazon-s3.md

 ### To Resolve:

 1. In the SFTP VM: Copy and paste this into Powershell ISE (or Notepad and save as .ps1).
-Save to &#8220;C:\Scripts&#8221; (substitute your information below):
+Save to `C:\Scripts` (substitute your information below):

    ```powershell
    # Step 1: Import Modules